blockdeep/libro/src/high/Benchmark_Extrinsic_Worst_Case_Scenario.md

 In this example:

 - The worst path occurs when input is false, as this triggers the very_heavy_function() call.
 However, in the benchmark, input is set to true, meaning the benchmark will only measure the faster execution path.
-Consequently, the calculated execution cost will be an underestimate
+Consequently, the calculated execution cost will be an underestimate.

 ## Best practice

-Benchmark the worst-case path by simulating the heaviest possible workload, ensuring the calculated weight accurately reflects maximum resource usage:
+Benchmark at least the worst-case path by simulating the heaviest possible workload, ensuring the calculated weight accurately reflects maximum resource usage:

 ### Example 1